mozilla/fx-private-relay/docs/translations.md

   letters).
 The Library of Congress has a [table of languages][iso-639-2-list] with [ISO 639-2][] codes (three lowercase letters).
 This table has the related ISO 639-1 codes, when available.
   - Mozilla uses the ISO 639-1 two-letter code when available.
+For example, `"en"` identifies English, and `"fr"` identifies French.
 Mozilla falls back to the ISO 639-2 three-letter code (such as `"yue"` for [Cantonese][]).
 - **Locale**: Locales are usually identified by a language tag.
 This is a language identifier, plus extra identifiers as needed.
 [RFC 5646][], "Tags for Identifying Languages", defines language tags.
 This RFC is the second half of [BCP 47][].
   The "Accept-Language" header ([RFC 9110][]) uses language tags.
 This header is how a web browser communicates the user's preferred language.
+  - Mozilla uses language tags to identify locales.
+For example, `"fr"` identifies generic French, and `"es-ES"` for Spanish in Spain.
   - Pontoon uses `"en"`, rather than `"en-US"`, for [English][] as written in the [United States][].
 Other English-speaking locales include the region.
 For example, `"en-GB"` identifies English as used in the [United Kingdom][] .